 Internal customer and organization priorities are often easier for teams to navigate.
 Even when demands are coming from multiple parts of the organization, these can be weighed against the overall business value and the effort to deliver them.
 Test and development teams might be able to play a larger role here, however, the organizational leadership needs to make these determinations.

 When priorities are determined, things get easier, right?

 Second complication – effort and time to test

 When it comes to testing, the underlying question for many organizations is, “When will the testing be done?”
 Pundits might suggest it is never done.
 Even if planned software testing is complete, customers will test it simply by using it.
 Others might respond “It depends.”
-Neither of these are helpful.
+Neither of these is helpful.

 The challenge in coming up with time to test and how much work this testing will take is the subject of numerous papers, talks, books, and blog posts.
 This never-ending cycle is often held up as evidence that software testing is separate from software development.